Frequently Asked Questions

 - Benzodiazepine detox should be medically supervised to provide for safety and comfort

-Some of our clients enter Alta Mira in the 90-day program, which is designed for individuals who may have had prior treatment episodes, a complex detox, and / or significant co-occurring medical or psychiatric issues.
-The 90-day program also allows clients an opportunity to work on other issues that may be affecting their ability to achieve lasting recovery including codependency, trauma and cross-addiction.
-The average length of stay varies based on, among other things, severity of withdrawal symptoms, completion of clinical assignments and overall progress in treatment.
-Clinical research studies indicate that long term sobriety rates are highly correlated with treatment lengths of stay that are 90 days or greater.
+Some of our clients enter Alta Mira in the 90-day program, which is designed for individuals who may have had prior treatment episodes, a complex detox, and/or significant co-occurring medical or psychiatric issues.
+The 90-day program also allows clients the opportunity to work on other issues that may be affecting their ability to achieve lasting recovery including codependency, trauma, relationships, and cross-addiction.

 - Double room with shared bath